davidshumway/zoomie/README.md

 The extension was created by David Shumway, a PhD student at University of Illinois at Chicago, for use by the Trillium Awakening Teachers Circle (https://www.trilliumawakening.org/).
 The extension is open-source and may be used by any group or individual.

+# Testing / Development

+The extension can be tested in Firefox's "developer mode".
+Start by cloning this reposity.
+Then browse to `about:debugging` in Firefox, click on the "This Firefox" link, click "Load Temporary Add-on...", and finally select any file within the root directory of this repository.

+# Future work

-Future work: Suggestions welcome!
+Suggestions welcome!
 Future work includes adding the option to select the number of users to include in each breakout room.
 At present, the number of users is set to two.

+# Version history

+0.1.2 - Feb.
+2021

+- Update CSS to match Zoom layout changes to the breakout window footer.
+- General Zoomie CSS layout updates.

-Version history: 0.1.1
+0.1.1 -